Shout Out to My Ex: Music video

-The video is set in the Tabernas Desert in Almería, Spain, and was released at 12:00 BST on 20 October 2016 on Vevo.
-Directed by Sarah Chatfield, the band hangs out in a trailer, takes a drive along a highway lined with lavender-coloured trees and poses by a pool.
+The music video for "Shout Out To My Ex" was filmed at the Tabernas Desert in Spain, and was released at 12:00 BST on 20 October 2016 on Vevo.
+Directed by Sarah Chatfield, it sees the members hanging out at a trailer and later chilling around the poolside.
+They are seen driving through a desert along a highway lined with lavender-coloured trees.
+They drive pass a hitch-hiker who some speculate shares a resemblance to Zayn Malik, who dated Perrie Edwards before their split in 2015.

+Edwards, Pinnock, Nelson, and Edwards proceed to throw away the gifts they received from their exes to the curb.
+The group then reunites for a group hug in a show of girl power and unity, and hold hands walking towards to pink sunset to finish.
 Filming took place in June 2016 whilst the girls were on their Get Weird Tour.
-As of 2021, it has been streamed over 400 million times on YouTube.
+As of 2024, it has been streamed over 482 million times on YouTube.

 Live performances

 "Shout Out to My Ex" received its debut performance on the second results show of The X Factor in 2016, in which the group started in a car outside its recording studios, flanked by female cheerleaders in T-shirts with the names of male and female exes on them, which the cheerleaders removed towards the end of the song.
 On 21 October 2016, they performed the song on the Belgian TV show Jonas & Van Geel.
 Two days later, they performed the song on the Radio 1 Teen Awards.
 They also made an appearance and performed the single on the Norwegian program Senkveld on November 3.
 On November 13, they gave a performance on the Australian TV show, Sunrise, and performed the next day for the semi-final week of The X Factor Australia.
 Four days later, they performed the single on BBC's Children In Need, and two days later gave an acoustic performance on Sunday Brunch.
 Then, they gave a performance on The X Factor Italy on 24 November.
 On December 1, the group took to the LOS40 Music Awards stage and performed their hit single.
 They performed the song on The Today Show in 2016, and later again in 2017.
 An unplugged performance was delivered for Paper Magazine in January 2017.
 They also performed the song acoustically on iHeart Radio's Honda Stage on 2 February 2017.